Family Help & Guarantor

 The practical rule: gift early, let the money sit, and keep the paper trail boring and complete.

 Not sure which of these applies to you?
-That is exactly what a position check answers - free, same-day reply.
+That is exactly what an initial conversation can clarify.

-Request a position check or call 0451 389 800Step three: the family guarantee - what it actually does
+Ask John how this applies to my situation or call 0451 389 800Step three: the family guarantee - what it actually does

 Sometimes the deposit is the only missing piece and the schemes do not fit.
 Then the heavy tool is a family guarantee - some lenders call it a family pledge or parent equity.
 You promise to cover part of your child's loan, and you back that promise with a mortgage over your own property.
 Structured well, it can let your kids borrow the full purchase price.
 At some lenders, the buying costs can go on top.